New border crossings open in divided Cyprus, first in 8 years

 Matthieu CLAVEL, AFP

-For the first time since fleeing the conflict Charalambous was looking forward to seeing his house, which he said lies in a Turkish Cypriot military zone.
+For the first time since fleeing the conflict, Charalambous was looking forward to seeing his house, which he said lies in a military zone.

 "I'm just going to walk down and then I walk back, I don't know if I can stand spending time in the north," he told AFP.

-Cyprus has been divided for more than four decades and the two communities lived isolated from one another until Turkish Cypriot authorities cleared the way for the free movement of people in 2003.
+Cyprus has been divided for more than four decades and the two communities lived isolated from one another until Turkish Cypriot authorities cleared the way for the free movement of people following a previous round of talks in 2003.

+Petros Georgiou, a 57-year-old former resident, remembered "running to save his life" as a boy in 1974, down the newly-opened road.

+"I always believe that if people meet and talk they can understand each other if they are willing to listen," he told AFP.